solid-design-system/solid/CONTRIBUTING.md

 - Comments pertaining to the UI should be included as inline comments in the relevant file (for instance, "your story is not functioning", should be placed as an inline comment in the review section of the component.stories.ts file).
 - Designers should exclusively use Chromatic for providing feedback on alterations.
 - General comments in the PR should be avoided as much as possible.
 If they are unavoidable, they should only include process-related information that doesn't require a response (for example, "Completed my UI-review, please re-assign to me once changes have been made").

+#### Changesets

+We use [Changesets](https://changesets-docs.vercel.app/en) in our release process, so the pull request title has no influence in the versioning.
+Still, we recommend following these guidelines when writing them to keep consistency:

+Use the following semantic versioning in your commit messages (`feat`, `fix`, `perf`, `docs`, `chore`, `ci`).

+A changeset should always be included in the pull request to describe the goal of the changes performed.
+This will also define what type of release will be triggered: `major`, `minor` or `patch`.

+To create a changeset you should navigate to the root of the project and execute the command `pnpm changeset`.
+You will then select the package which contains changes, followed by the type of version bump it will trigger.

+- `major`: breaking change
+- `minor`: feature
+- `patch`: bugfix

+Once this is done, a temporary changeset file is created on the `.changeset` folder.
+You can edit this file to include more detailed information about the work done.
+Afterwards, this file should be committed together with the remaining changes.
+When the pull request is created, the changesets bot will analyse the files and inform if a changeset is included or not.
+If you forgot to include one, you can do it and the bot will pick it up.

+In case your changes are not meant to trigger a release or version bump, you can commit an empty changeset, created with the command `pnpm changeset --empty`.

+Please make sure to always provide detailed information in the changeset since this will be present in the package changelog.

 #### Special commands/suffixes